 Unprocessed Device: Indicates if this is an unprocessed device requiring further attention.

-Basic inventory: a count of basic inventory items discovered.
+Inventory: a count of basic inventory items discovered.

 Software: a count of discovered software.